Top 30 Best Free WordPress Plugins for Every Website

 Smush uses lossless compression, which means your images won’t lose any quality — they’ll just have a smaller file size!

-It lets you optimize unlimited images for free (with a 1 MB file size max per image), and is super easy to use — which is why it has a 4.8-star rating on more than 3,800 reviews, and is active on more than a million sites.
+It lets you optimize unlimited images for free (with a 5 MB file size max per image), and is super easy to use.

 Beyond using a strong username/password combo, one of the best ways to secure your login page from brute force attacks is by limiting the number of attempts a user can make.